Country Overview For Romania

 Estimated Hours of Sunshine per Day

-On average the month of February is affected by foggy conditions on 8 days.
+On average the month of March is affected by foggy conditions on less than 1 day.

 YEARLY TRENDS: WEATHER AVERAGES & EXTREMES